Skip to main content

 Brand-New Restaurants & Hotels in Washington, DC

-World-renowned chefs and top-tier hoteliers choose DC as their new home.
-Below, we shed light on their unparalleled hospitality.
+World-renowned chefs and top-tier hoteliers choose DC as their home.
+Below, we've gathered the hottest new and renovated spots showcasing their unparalleled hospitality.

-Although we cannot list every new entity, we encourage you to follow along with us on social media for more openings and happenings within the city.
-Be sure to check back every few months for the newest additions to our ever-growing list of can't-miss hotels and restaurants.
+Of course, we can't cover every exciting newcomer, so we encourage you to follow us on social media for the latest openings and updates.
+Plus, bookmark this page to check back every few months as we add to our ever-growing list of must-visit places.

 Newly Opened Restaurants